tmarkec/take_a_hike/TESTING.md

 | Status | **Footer - User Logged Out/In**
 |:-------:|:--------|
 | &check; | Clicking the footer logo loads the home page
-| &check; | Clicking the LinkedIn,Facebook,Youtube, Instagram/icons dirrect user to relevant pages
+| &check; | Clicking the LinkedIn, Facebook, Youtube, and Instagram/icons directs the user to relevant pages
 | &check; | Subscribe input field is displayed

 | Status | **Subscribe field**